spotify/proto-registry/README.md

 basic and focuses on the documentation aspects of a registry.
 It is used internally at Spotify to power our API documentation for gRPC services.

+## Demo

+A test instance is hosted on Netlify at <https://spotify-proto-registry.netlify.com/>.
+Note that this instance only hosts documentation, and will not serve [Type] requests correctly, because Netlify only offers hosting of static HTML pages.

 ## Docker image

 This repository builds a docker image that can be used to generate a Protobuf registry for any